raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 - `v-if` completely removes the element from the DOM (less performant, so use cases would be login dependencies, etc)
 - `v-show` only hides the element from the DOM (more  performant)

+## Vue.js Basics Part 2

+### Other mouse events

+There are other mouse events like `mouseover`, `mouseleave` and `dblClick`.

+When using these mouse events, we get access to the `event` object.
+This is made possible by handling the mouse event.

+`handleEvent($event, 5)` allows us to use the event object AND pass an explicit data point if needed.